dev7a/custom-collector-extension-layers/README.md

 *   **Extensions:**
     *   `sigv4auth`: Provides AWS SigV4 authentication for exporters.
     *   `basicauth`: Provides Basic HTTP authentication for exporters/receivers.
+*   **Connectors:**
+    *   None.
+The default distribution does not include any connectors.

+**Note:** The `full` distribution includes all of the above components, plus connectors like `spanmetrics` and any custom components defined in this repository.

 For detailed configuration options of these components, please refer to the upstream [OpenTelemetry Lambda](https://github.com/open-telemetry/opentelemetry-lambda) and [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) documentation.